analyst-sisey/Developing-a-Machine-learning-API-using-FastAPI/README.md

 # Introduction
 This repository contains a comprehensive projecct that first analysed and visualised the titanic dataset, 2 predictive machine learning models were then created using the dataset.
 The model was then deployed using FastAPI.
 The project was the containerized using docker.
+Astreamlit app was also created for users ti interact with the API.
 Below is the details of each task.

 # Data Analysis and Model Creation
 The goal of this project is to use the analyse the dataset and create a predictive model that can accurately determine whether a given passenger survived or died in the sinking of the ship.
 We wexplore the processes of accomplishing this goal using the following CRISP-DM methodology.